-- not have any form of sexual contact with a pupil from the school or setting - avoid any form of touch or comment which is, or may be considered to be, indecent - avoid any form of communication with a pupil which could be interpreted as sexually suggestive, provocative or give rise to speculation e.g. verbal comments, letters, notes, by email or on social includes the prohibition of sexual activity with children by adults in a position of trust.
+- not have any form of sexual contact with a pupil from the school or setting - avoid any form of touch or comment which is, or may be considered to be, indecent - avoid any form of communication with a pupil which could be interpreted as sexually suggestive, provocative or give relation to non-consensual sexual behaviour.
+They are additionally protected by specific legal provisions depending on their age and understanding.
+This includes the prohibition of sexual activity with children by adults in a position of trust.